Skip to content

 }

-Learn more about them on a dedicated page: Structs and Messages.
+Learn more about them on the dedicated page: Structs and Messages.

 Optionals

-All primitive types, as well as Structs and Messages could be nullable and hold a special null value.
+All primitive types, as well as Structs and Messages, can be nullable and hold a special null value.

 Example of an optional:

-let opt: Int? = null; // Int or null, with explicitly assigned null
+let opt: Int? = null; // Int or null, explicitly assigned null

-Learn more about them on a dedicated page: Optionals.
+Learn more about them on the dedicated page: Optionals.

 Contracts

-Contracts in Tact serve as the main entrypoints of smart contracts of TON blockchain.
+Contracts in Tact conveniently represent smart contracts on TON blockchain.
 They hold all functions, getters, and receivers of a TON contract, and much more.

 Example of a contract: